microsoft/vscode-edge-devtools/README.md

 ![Microsoft Edge Tools - Links](links.png)

 The source files for these applied styles and attached event handlers appear in the form of links to a url specified by the browser.
-Clicking on one will attempt to open that file inside the VS Code editor window.
+Clicking on one will attempt to open that file inside the Visual Studio Code editor window.
 Correctly mapping these runtime locations to actual files on disk that are part of your current workspace, may require you to enable source maps as part of your build environment.

 An example webpack configuration for sass and typescript is given below: